resteasy/resteasy-examples/resteasy-spring-rest/README.md

-# Basic Spring and RESTEasy Integration Demo

-Example of using RESTEasy with:

-- Spring
-- Jetty (embedded)
+# RESTEasy support of Spring REST annotations

-The module shows an example to use RESTEasy's basic Spring Framework integration.
+The module shows an example of using RESTEasy to support Spring REST annotations.

 ## Building the project